Rotorua: Economy

+Geothermal attractions

-Rotorua is also home to botanical gardens and historic architecture.
-Known as a spa town and major tourist resort since the 1800s, many of its buildings hint at this history.
-Government Gardens, close to the lake-shore at the eastern edge of the town, are a particular point of pride.
-The Rotorua Museum of Art and History is housed in the large Tudor-style bath house building while the Art Deco style Blue Baths, noted for their embrace of mixed sex bathing in the 1930s, remain open today.
+Known as a spa town and major tourist resort since the 1800s, many of Rotorua's buildings reflect this history.
+Government Gardens, close to the lake-shore at the eastern edge of the town, include the Rotorua Museum of Art and History housed in the large Tudor-style bath house building, and the Art Deco style Blue Baths, noted for its embrace of mixed sex bathing in the 1930s.
+As of October 2023, both buildings are closed because of earthquake strength concerns.

+There are many geothermal attractions in the Rotorua area, including: